 Robert is the former on set acting coach for MTV’s Finding Carter.
-Though mostly retired from acting, he most recently worked opposite Ed Helms in the feature film, Bastards.
-He also recently appeared in a co-starring role in Devious Maids.
+Though mostly retired from acting, he recently worked opposite Tom Hardy in the feature film, Venom and Ed Helms in Father Figures.
+He also appeared in a co-starring role in Devious Maids.
 Prior, he worked opposite Hugh Jackman in the role of Roger in the feature film, Prisoners, booked two spots for Pantech phones and appeared Pinch N’ Ouch Theatre Company’s production of Speed The Plow.
 In Chicago, he worked at many top theater companies, including the internationally acclaimed Steppenwolf Theater Company.

 Robert is an active film producer.
 His film, Coffee, Kill Boss, with Oscar nominee Robert Forster, Hung series regular, Eddie Jemison, and Anger Management star Nouren DeWulf – opened The Austin Film Festival, closed the Soho Film Festival, won the Grand Jury award at the Maryland International Film Festival.
 It won Best Comedy Feature at the Eugene International Film Festival, and won Best Feature, Best Director and Best Actress at L.A.’s Comedy Ninja Film Festival.